Far Cry 6

 Far Cry 6 is a 2021 first-person shooter game developed by Ubisoft Toronto and published by Ubisoft.
 It is the sixth main installment in the Far Cry series and the successor to 2018's Far Cry 5.
 The game is set on the fictional Caribbean island of Yara, ruled as a dictatorship by "El Presidente" Antón Castillo (portrayed by Giancarlo Esposito), who is raising his son Diego (Anthony Gonzalez) to follow in his rule.
 Players take on the role of guerrilla fighter Dani Rojas (voiced by either Nisa Gunduz or Sean Rey), attempting to topple Castillo and his regime.
 Gameplay focuses on combat and exploration; players battle enemy soldiers and dangerous wildlife using a wide array of weapons and gadgets.
 The game features numerous elements commonly found in role-playing games, such as a leveling-up system and side quests.
 It also features a cooperative multiplayer mode.

 Development of Far Cry 6 began around 2016 and was extensive.
 The team studied several revolutions of recent history for the game's narrative, primarily the Cuban Revolution of 1953–1959.
-Castillo was based on the real life fascist dictator Fulgencio Batista in Cuba.
+Castillo was based on the real life dictator Fulgencio Batista in Cuba.
 The game was designed to be "political", covering themes such as the rise of fascism in a nation, the costs of imperialism, and the need for free and fair elections, in reaction to the controversy generated by Far Cry 5.
 The development team also sought to bring back several elements from earlier Far Cry titles such as a tropical setting and a fully-voiced protagonist.
 The game was first teased by Esposito in July 2020, and officially announced later that month, at the Ubisoft Forward online event.

 Far Cry 6 was released worldwide for PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One and Xbox Series X/S on October 7, 2021.
 It received mixed reviews from critics, who praised the small improvements brought to the series' gameplay formula, but criticized its story and lack of innovation.
 Several releases of downloadable content were subsequently published, including three expansion packs centered around antagonists from past Far Cry games.